Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Reduction of autocorrelation time

-The situation is different at $\beta=0.3$ which we show in Fig.~\ref{symm_beta03_fig_16x16}.
+The situation is different at $\beta=0.3$ which we show in the right panel of Fig.~\ref{symm_fig_16x16}.
 At this temperature the system is expected to be in the disordered phase and the role of $Z_2$ and $T_y$ symmetries is reversed.
 In this situation the imposition of the $Z_2$ symmetry does not produce any visible improvement: for all observables the data set obtained from the simulation without any symmetry and with the $Z_2$ symmetry only are barely distinguishable.
 It is now the translational symmetry which improves the performance of the algorithm.
-Let us also note that the training is much more efficient than it was at $\beta=0.6$ as all four observables reach satisfactory values already after 10000 epochs.
+Let us also note that the training is much more efficient than it was at $\beta=0.6$ as our observable reaches satisfactory values already after 10000 epochs.

+We may provide an intuitive picture behind the different roles of the symmetries in the different phases of the system.
+The configuration in the ordered phase has large clusters of spins pointing in the same direction, hence strongly correlated.
+Most of the probabilities generated by the neural network have to be close either to 0 or to 1.
+In that case the $Z_2$ symmetry changes the conditional probability $\epsilon \rightarrow 1-\epsilon$ or $1-\epsilon \rightarrow \epsilon$, which is highly nontrivial from the neural network point of view.
+On the contrary, the translational symmetry shifts the spins in some direction.
+However, since most of them are pointing in the same direction, this may result in a new configuration which is essentially equivalent to the original one.
+Therefore, the imposition of the translational symmetry has a small impact on the training quality.

+As far as the disordered phase is concerned, the situation is reversed.
+In this phase most spins are random and uncorrelated between each other.
+Hence, most of conditional probabilities produced by the neural network should be around $\frac{1}{2}$.
+In this particular situation, the $Z_2$ symmetry leaves the configuration and the conditional probabilities essentially unchanged as $\frac{1}{2} \rightarrow 1 - \frac{1}{2} = \frac{1}{2}$.
+Hence, one would expect the effect of the imposition of the $Z_2$ symmetry to be small.
+The translational symmetry changes the configuration by shifting the spins, but as they are mostly random, one naively would expect that its effect would be also small.
+However, non-trivially we found that from the neural network point of view such a transformation carries some important information, and the imposition of the symmetry improves the training significantly.